aniskhan001/Duck-Duck-Fly/readme.md

-The web version of the game is available at- http://aniskhan001.github.io/projects/Duck%20Duck%20Fly/
+The web version of the game is available at-<br>
+http://aniskhan001.github.io/projects/Duck%20Duck%20Fly/

 Feel free to send email "aniskhan001[at]rocketmail[dot]com" for suggestion and more feature requests.